bouchut/gwtchosen-sandbox/README.md

-This GWT project is aimed to help reproduce a bug in GWT-Chosen where a ChosenChangeEvent is not triggered.
+ChosenChangeEvent not triggered after Chosen.setSelectedItem(n)
 ======
+This GWT project is aimed to help reproduce a [bug][] in GWT-Chosen where a ChosenChangeEvent is not triggered.

 The application configures a ChosenChangeHandler to open popup a window each time you select a list item.
 A ChosenChangeEvent is not triggered when selecting a list item in the 3rd step below whereas it should.

-Procedure to reproduce the bug:
+Procedure to reproduce the [bug][] :
 ---
 1. Select a list item, _Java_ for instance.
 The expected window pops up.